Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 18/03/2025
+Date: 19/03/2025

-Completed implementation of CRUD operations in Fundoo Notes, including the collaborators feature.
+Revise the entire syllabus